Taikoz

 Taikoz is a taiko ensemble based in Sydney, Australia.
 Formed in 1997, they are credited with not only being an early Australian taiko ensemble, but for also broadly expanding interest in taiko performance in Australian society.

 History

-Taikoz formed in 1997 and was founded by Riley Lee along with their current artistic director, Ian Cleworth.
+Taikoz, formed in 1997, was founded by Riley Lee along with Ian Cleworth, who later became artistic director.
 Lee had previously worked with Ondekoza in the 1970s, and was approached by Cleworth to form a kumi-daiko group in Sydney.